cube3power/atsd/rule-engine/notifications/slack.md

      ![](images/slack_channel_id.png)

- * Copy the channel Id which is specified between the `messages/` and `/team` parts, for example `D822261LK`.
+ * Copy the channel ID, which is specified between the `messages/` and `/team` parts, for example `D822261LK`.

-In case of sending messages to a public or private channel you can just use the name of the channel instead of its Id, for example `devops` or `general`.
+When sending messages to either a public or private channel you can just use the name of the channel instead of its ID, for example `devops` or `general`.

 ## Create Slack Notification in ATSD